Historic Estate, 5 Bedrooms, 2 Baths, (Sleeps up to 10) 110 Acres, Secluded

 Hosted by Cliff and Joy WilliamsAsk a question

 Lightwood Forest is owned by Cliff and Joy Williams.
 Cliff began restoring the house in 1978 and its restoration has been a labor of love ever since.
 We are pleased to share this beautiful and beloved property with guests from around the world.

 Cliff and Joy Williams purchased this House in 1978

 Why Cliff and Joy Williams chose Spring Grove

 Since the age of ten, I had always wanted to restore an historic house.
 Several years after moving to Williamsburg to work for the Colonial Williamsburg Foundation, I discovered Lightwood House abandoned and forlorn in rural, unspoiled Surry County, on the south side of the James River.
 The house was in an advanced state of deterioration, but still had great possibilities.
 I began the work in 1978 and after ten years had made considerable progress.
 However, it has been Joy's influence that has truly civilized the old place and turned it into the gem it is today.
 Having worked for the Colonial Williamsburg Foundation for many years, I was familiar with the love that visitors to the area have for Colonial American history.
-With Williamsburg nearby, it seemed likely that an eighteenth-century plantation house could be enjoyed by guests as a home base from which to discover Virginia's historic sites.
+With Williamsburg nearby, it seemed appealing that an eighteenth-century house could be enjoyed by guests as a home base from which to discover Virginia's historic sites.

 What makes this House unique